STRATCOM / ROC ID Card

 The switch room techs would take the trouble reports and pass the information on to the operators.
 When we called in, they would let us know what troubles we had and who to contact.
 If it was your week to be on call, every where you went, you had to call the switch board and leave a number where you could be contacted.

 In the picture to the left, the building with the red vertical sign is the First Company Department store.
 If you look closely behind it you can see a much shorter building (4 or 5 stories) extending to the left, that is the Sugar Building.
 The photo on the right is a another view of the First Company with the corner of the Sugar Building visible on the left side of the image.
-During my assignment, the First Company was the only “department store” that I was
+During my assignment, the First Company was the only “department store” that I was aware of in Taipei.

 There were also several theaters in the area.
 Many of the movies shown were from studios is the US but had Mandarin sub-titles.
 It made for an interesting experience watching them!

-Quite often, when we would be returning to the motor pool in the afternoons, we would encounter a large group of young children on Linsen Road, near the intersection of Minquan Road.
+Quite often, when we would be returning to the motor pool in the afternoons, we would encounter a large group of young children on Linsen Road, at the intersection of Minquan Road.
 The sidewalks and intersection would be full of young children in all directions, wearing what I assumed were school uniforms.
 It was my understanding that there was a school located nearby.

-If you have been trying to figure out what the song that has been playing is I will tell you.
-Its called Sukiyaki, by Kyu Sakamoto.
-And yes, I know it is Japanese, not Chinese.
-But during the time I spent in Taipei, no matter what bar or club you might be in, I guarantee somebody would play it.
-So, for me it will always be tied to my memories of Taipei.
 There is an old saying “you can never go home again”.
 The Taipei I lived in for almost a year and a half no longer exists.
 In it’s place has risen a modern metropolis.
 Not far from where I watched a multi-story building being constructed using bamboo scaffolding and materials delivered on pedicarts now stands Taipei 101, one of the tallest buildings in the world!
 Pedicabs have given way to a modern mass transit system and high speed trains extend to most areas of the island nation.
 The largely agricultural economy has been replaced by an economic giant, with heavy emphasis on manufacturing and electronics.
 I hope to return to see the many changes that have taken place.